WryOpussum/sm64LinuxBuilder/README.md

 Then get your Mario 64 rom and rename to baserom.us.z64 or whatever region rom your using and move the rom to the root folder of this repo.

+# Goals/Todos

+add support for patches

+Make it so you can add custom repos

+Make this as good as sm64pcbuilder2 :)

 # Credits

 The n64decomp team